ItsaMeTuni/tome/README.md

 For full `.env` configuration reference, see ~~the docs~~ [`backend/tome/settings.py`](./backend/tome/settings.py)

+## FAQ

+### Q. Why doesn't it have bold/italic/etc. inline formatting?

+A. To me, part of the idea of this app is that you can nest levels of hierarchical structure for your notes, so if you want to emphasise part of a node you should split it into some children with links

+### Q. Why doesn't it have XYZ feature?

+A. This is a passion project developed in my limited free time.
+Create an issue and thumbs-up them to tell me what to work on.
+Or contribute yourself!

 ## Development
 *(see also: [Contributing](#Contributing))*

 Tome's backend is written in Python, and the frontend is written in Vue.js.
 For more information, see the README files in the frontend and backend directories.

 The best way to set up a development environment is with Docker and Docker-Compose.
 It might work outside Docker, but I won't recommend or support it.